 Originally, the team with Shepard at the start of the run towards the beam would have died no matter what, when caught in one of Harbinger's beams.
 The scene was cut after it was decided that just killing two of Shepard's team with no fanfare & regardless of Shepard's choices to that point was too cold hearted, especially when you factor in that it could potentially include Shepard's love interest.
 This is worked back into the Extended Cut - if your EMS score is too low, you're treated to the sight of Harbinger disintegrating both your squadmates.

 Datamining has uncovered a massive amount of cut material.
 Notably: Javik and Eden Prime originally had much larger roles in the story, the Cerberus coup arc went much differently (Kai Leng was nowhere in sight and Thane's death was much more heroic), and Thessia was going to have a Virmire-esque decision at the end to save a squadmate.
+Probably the absolute biggest change was that Javik was originally meant to be the Catalyst, as in "the final missing piece of the Crucible that would activate it", not "the leader of the Reapers who offers you a choice."

 Other cut elements include: a proper romance scene with Kelly, Kal'Reegar and Emily Wong not dying offscreen but actually being present and meeting Shepard, a lengthy explanation of the preparations that went into the Cerberus Coup, at least twice the squad banter both in-mission and on-ship (mostly discussing plot points left unresolved by the final game), and while it wasn't designed as a second hub (a-la Citadel) as initially promised, Omega served as a source for several lengthy quest chains that included hunting down Cerberus officers, venturing beyond the Omega-4 relay and, if you did particularly well, breaking the Only Rule Of Omega.